Exxon Shipping Co. v. Baker

 After considering the punitive damage policies of foreign nations, the Court reasoned that although punitive damages were warranted, they may not exceed what Exxon already paid to compensate victims for economic losses, which was about US$500 million.
 It held that a one-to-one ratio between punitive and compensatory damages was "a fair upper limit" in maritime cases that involved recklessness, compared to the lower liability of negligence or the higher liability of intentional conduct.
 Its reasoning, "The real problem, it seems, is the stark unpredictability of punitive awards," frustrates the goal of punitive damages, deterring reprehensible conduct, because predictable damages create an incentive to continue dangerous misconduct if the personal injury liability is less than the potential profit, as on the Ford Pinto.
 It suggested giving a "bad man" the chance to look ahead and to calculate the consequences of doing or not doing a bad act will deter harmful actions.
 He suggests the upper limits on punitive damages should be as predictable as the legislative range of criminal sentences, but no minimum for punitive damages were discussed.

 Justice David Souter wrote for the majority, joined in full by Chief Justice John Roberts and Justices Antonin Scalia, Anthony Kennedy, and Clarence Thomas.
 Justice Samuel Alito took no part in the decision because he owns stock in ExxonMobil.

 Justice Stevens wrote a separate opinion concurring in part and dissenting in part.
 His dissent advocated judicial restraint because Congress has chosen to regulate maritime tort law.
 Stevens wrote that the trial court award of $2.5 billion in punitive damages was not an abuse of discretion and should have been affirmed.

 Of this reasoning, Boston University law professor Keith Hylton said, "The court's elaborate and lengthy argument for the one-to-one ratio is troubling for several reasons.
 First, the whole discussion was largely unnecessary if the court really wanted to limit its decision to maritime cases.
 The court's majority appears to be trying to make the case for imposing the one-to-one ratio as a default rule in ordinary civil cases."

-The case is often cited as one of the worst Supreme Court decisions in modern times.